Likhithsai2580/XcelerateDL/README.md

 rm -rf downloads/*
 ```

+## 🤝 Contributing

+Contributions are welcome!
+Here's how you can contribute:

+1. Fork the repository
+2. Create a feature branch: `git checkout -b my-new-feature`
+3. Make your changes
+4. Add tests for your changes
+5. Run the existing tests to ensure nothing breaks
+6. Commit your changes: `git commit -am 'Add some feature'`
+7. Push to the branch: `git push origin my-new-feature`
+8. Submit a pull request

-### Future Development
+### Coding Standards

-For a detailed roadmap of planned features and improvements, see [FUTUREPLAN.md](FUTUREPLAN.md).
+- Follow PEP 8 guidelines for Python code
+- Use type hints wherever possible
+- Document functions and classes with docstrings
+- Format code with the project's formatter

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgements